High entropy leads to symmetry-equivariant policies in Dec-POMDPs: Background

-In practice one needs to estimate $\nabla_\theta^\alpha J_{\text{SP}}(\pi_\theta)$ from a batch of SAHs.
-Typically a clipped objective as in PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} is used, and a loss term is added for the learning of either local or centralized value functions, whose parameters are possibly partly shared with $\pi_\theta$.
-The learned value functions, also referred to as critics, are used to reduce variance in the estimates of $\nabla_\theta^\alpha J_{\text{SP}}(\pi_\theta)$.
-Those gradient estimates are then used with a variant of gradient ascent to train $\pi_\theta$ and the critics.

-In \citet{yu2022surprising} it was found that IPPO, and multi-agent PPO (MAPPO), which uses a centralized critic instead of a local one like IPPO, are effective in learning joint policies with high SP scores in Hanabi and other Dec-POMDPs.
-In e.g. \citet{muglich2025expectedreturnsymmetries} however it was reported that IPPO achieves very low inter-seed XP scores.
+The entropy bonus in PPO \cite{schulman2017proximalpolicyoptimizationalgorithms}, translated to recurrent neural networks necessary for Dec-POMDPs, can be viewed as an estimate of the entropy part in $\nabla_\theta^\alpha J_{\text{SP}}(\pi_\theta)$.
+In \cite{yu2022surprising} it was found that IPPO is effective in learning joint policies with high $J_{\text{SP}}$ in Hanabi and other Dec-POMDPs.
+In e.g. \cite{muglich2025expectedreturnsymmetries, gessler2025} however it was reported that IPPO achieves very low inter-seed XP in Hanabi and Overcooked.